 “The difficulty with culture is you deal with the [village] chief and he says, ‘I have changed.
 I have put [in] bylaws [to prohibit initiations].
 [Then] you come [back] and [initiations] are quietly being done,” says Jean Mwandira, a specialist in reproductive and adolescent health with the United Nations Population Fund in Malawi.

 We speak over dinner beside the glittering but parasite-ridden Lake Malawi.
-Here in southern Malawi, where initiations are most widespread, girls are often married off as soon as they reach puberty and literacy rates are among the lowest in the country.
+Here in southern Malawi, where initiations are most widespread, girls are often married off as soon as they reach puberty, and literacy rates are among the lowest in the country.
 In the district of Mangochi, which borders the lake, 48 percent of teenagers have begun bearing children—the highest incidence in Malawi.
 Mwandira says it is hard to persuade local leaders here and elsewhere in the country to stop a custom that has such a long history, especially since annual initiations for boys and girls have become a kind of industry.

 “Those people who perform such tasks are paid, either in cash or kind, so it’s difficult for the whole thing to die [out],” she explains.
 Even “the chief gets something for allowing that initiation ceremony to take place.”

 In the face of public scrutiny, those who have a vested interest in keeping the custom alive try to do so covertly.
-Initiation camps are held outside villages in temporary shelters built just for this purpose and then burnt to the ground once children are sent home, Mwandira says.
+Initiation camps are held outside villages in temporary shelters built just for this purpose and then burned to the ground once children are sent home, Mwandira says.
 Adults who aren’t involved in managing the camps are not permitted near them.
 What’s more, the girls who take part in initiations are loath to talk about them.

 I spent a day in Mangochi, asking every young woman I could whether she had been initiated.
 Each time I got a shy smile and swift ‘no’ in response.
 This despite what Mwandira told me: “It’s not possible to live in Mangochi and not be initiated.”